xmjhaney/Camper_Autolevel_Python_Flask/README.md

 For the code -
 level.py - contains all of the python code to run
-          Uses rtimulib (you will need this library to run the python code) References ./templates/index.htmp (this contains the html/javascript for the user interface
+          Uses rtimulib (you will need this library to run the python code) References ./templates/index.htmp (this contains the html/javascript for the user interface)

+index.html - web interface (needs to be in ./templates/ directory below level.py

 unhitch.txt - contains the measurement when unhitched